brown-ccv/react-volume-viewer/README.md

 # react-volume-viewer

-Volume Viewer package for react based websites
+Aframe container with custom controls for use in react applications